chanyshv/ankiwictionary/README.md

-CLI for generating Anki flashcards from wictionary.org pages. **Works only with russian words**.
+CLI for generating Anki flashcards from wiktionary.org pages. **Works only with russian words**.

-# ankiwictionary
+# ankiwiktionary

 ```
-Usage: ankiwictionary [OPTIONS] COMMAND [ARGS]...
+Usage: ankiwiktionary [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
   gen-cards  Generate flashcards from passed WORDS
-  search     Search for the passed WORDS in wictionary
+  search     Search for the passed WORDS in wiktionary
 ```

 ## Features